Chapter 3: Student Affairs03:05:10 Student Complaints and Compliments

-- The Vice President for Institutional Excellence and Student Success will forward the complaint to a designated Vice President or other appropriate office (as determined by the nature of the comments) for review within three (3) business days.
+- The Assistant Vice President for Student Success and Dean of Students will forward the complaint to a designated Vice President or other appropriate office (as determined by the nature of the comments) for review within three (3) business days.

-- The student will be notified of the outcome within ten (10) business days of the receipt of the Student Complaint Online Submission Form by the Vice President for Institutional Excellence and Student Success.
+- The student will be notified of the outcome within ten (10) business days of the receipt of the Student Complaint Online Submission Form by the Assistant Vice President for Student Success and Dean of Students.

-- If the student is not satisfied with the outcome, he or she may appeal in writing to the President of the College.
+- If the student is not satisfied with the outcome, they may appeal in writing to the President of the College.
 The President’s decision will be final.

 - Complaint Resolution Policies and Procedures for Non-Tennessee Resident Students in State Authorization Reciprocity Agreement States, commonly known as SARA.